4W4I5/Semester-5-Notes/CySec-2/CySec2 31 August, 2023.md

 		- DHCP ACK
 			- DHCP agrees final comms and ack the IP request
 	- VULN
-		- Malicious user can offer a IP to the requesting device `Research more into this`
+		- Malicious user can offer a IP to the requesting device
+		- `Research more into this`
+	- Best security practices
+		- DHCP Trusted Switches
+		- DHCP Fingerprinting
-		-
+		- Network Monitoring

+## URL (Uniform Resource Locator)